Geraldton (Year 5)

 Early Morning Work

 For the first half-an-hour of the day, Year Five focuses on developing key skills in English and maths.
 The children work through a daily maths task to improve their mental agility and to consolidate and recap key maths skills.
-They will also have a handwriting task, which usually has a spelling, grammar or punctuation focus.
+They will also have a handwriting task, which always has a spelling, grammar or punctuation focus.
 This is also when we listen to the children read and have some group work going on.
-Every child will be heard once every other week, which also includes reading comprehension and guided reading tasks.
-On Fridays, the children will be tested on their spellings and mental maths skills.
+Every child will be heard read once every other week in KS2, which also includes reading comprehension and guided reading tasks.
+On Fridays, the children will be tested on their weekly spellings.

 English

 English is taught Monday, Tuesday, Wednesday and Thursday mornings with the aim of developing reading, writing and speaking and listening skills.
 English units are usually taught over a two-week period.
 Where possible, these units will link in a cross-curricular way with the class topic.
-Guided Reading as a class or in groups occurs once over each unit.
-During these two terms, Geraldton Class will cover the following genres:
+Guided Reading as a class or in groups occurs once a week and then in small groups during Early Morning Work.
+During this term, Geraldton Class will cover the following genres:

 Maths

 Maths is taught daily.
 Maths units vary in length and are split into weekly blocks.
 The children build on their previous knowledge to extend their understanding of different aspects of mathematics.
-They also have the opportunity to apply their knowledge when solving mathematical problems and puzzles.
-Geraldton class will cover the following units in term two:
+With the challenges which are always on offer to them, they also have the opportunity to apply their knowledge when solving mathematical problems and puzzles.
+Geraldton class will cover the following units in Term 4:

 Science

 Science is taught once a week, through both practical and theoretical activities.
-The children will develop their skills as a scientist through investigations, practising their predicting and concluding skills and gaining an understanding of controlling variables.
-The children are taught, and should then apply, key scientific vocabulary in relation to their current science topic.
-The science topics for the following two terms are related to materials and states of matter.
-The children will be learning the following in terms:
+The children will develop their skills as a scientist through investigations, developing their predicting and concluding skills and gaining an understanding of controlling variables.
+The children are taught, and should then apply, key scientific vocabulary in relation to the current science topic.
+The science topic for the following term is related to space and they will be learning the following in this term:

 PE